mtnygard/utree/readme.md

 Pictures don't version control well.
 I wanted a text-based format that would work well with all our other project artifacts.

+The input format is a text file, consisting of one or more sections.
+Each section is marked by a header: a line starting with 2 or more hypens and a section type.

+Example:

+    -- Utility
+    # Quality attribute lines follow

+    -- Alternatives
+    # Solution alternatives follow

-The input format is a text file.
-Lines starting with asterisks will appear in the output diagram.
-Everything else is ignored.
+Quality attribute lines start with asterisks.
+These will appear in the output diagram.
+The number of lines indicates that attribute's nesting level.
 There is no line-wrapping.

 Example: